Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: General case: overview of the proof

 Let us now turn to the argument for Theorem~\ref{thmmain} in the general case.
 It will entail substantial measure-theoretic and functional-analytic considerations not present in the case when $X$ and $Y_j$ are finite sets.
 While it is an attractive idea to try to establish Theorem~\ref{thmmain} by approximating the general case by the discrete case, this does not seem a feasible route, even when $\mathcal{X}$ and $\mathcal{Y}_j$ are $L^q$ and $L^{p_j}$ spaces respectively, and a direct approach is therefore required.
-The bulk of the proof of Theorem~\ref{thmmain} will be devoted to establishing the special case in which $X$ is a finite measure space.\footnote{To be clear, a measure space $(X, {\rm d} \mu)$ with $\mu (X) < \infty$, not a finite set $X$ with counting measure.} In this case we can take the weight function $w$ to be $1$ and we can work with arbitrary normed lattices $\mathcal{Y}_j$, but we need to impose super-strong saturation instead of saturation.
+The bulk of the proof of Theorem~\ref{thmmain} will be devoted to establishing a special case in which $X$ is a finite measure space\footnote{To be clear, a measure space $(X, {\rm d} \mu)$ with $\mu (X) < \infty$, not a finite set $X$ with counting measure.} and where we impose strong saturation on the $T_j$ instead of saturation.
+This leads to the crucial conclusion that we can take the factors $g_j$ to lie in $L^1( X, {\rm d} \mu)$.
 The result reads as follows: